cormullion/juliamonomaster/website/faq.md

 #### ‘Aren’t these font files too big?’

 It depends if you mean the web fonts or the ‘desktop’ fonts.
-Web fonts come in two flavours, `.WOFF` and `.WOFF2`, where the `2` indicates a more recent and slightly more compact format. `JuliaMono-Regular.woff` is 674KB, `JuliaMono-Regular.woff2` is 619KB - the size of a PNG image, perhaps.
+Web fonts come in two flavours, `.WOFF` and `.WOFF2`, where the `2` indicates a more recent and slightly more compact format. `JuliaMono-Regular.woff2` is 619KB - the size of a PNG image, perhaps?

 The `.TTF` versions are getting on for 1.8MB each.
 (See [Does it work on Windows]([this](/faq/#does_it_work_on_windows)).)

 For comparison, the Themes folder of `.CSS` files for the Julia manual (and for every manual built with Documenter.jl since v0.21) is about 700KB.
 So in that light the WOFF2 fonts aren’t that bad.
 Of course, the two Google fonts downloaded by every Julia document (Lato and Roboto) are tiny, at 14KB and 11KB, with 221 glyphs in each.

-So, if you’re building a website, or designing for mobile applications, the size of the WOFF2 file(s) will be an important factor to weigh against the advantages of having predictable character sets.
+So, if you’re building a website, or designing for mobile applications, the size of the WOFF2 file(s) might be an important factor to weigh against the advantages of having predictable character sets.
 (This site is a bit of an exception, for obvious reasons.)
 Note that you can specify font subsets in the CSS using the **unicode-range** feature, which defines a restricted set of characters which you know are going to be used, so that users don’t download any that they won’t need.

 You could consider using the ‘-Latin’ variants to obviate the initial loading time.
+These have a limited number of glyphs (restricted to the basic Latin character set), but will at least be quick to download.

 #### ‘How is this different from any other Unicode font?’